annoyingmouse/cv/index.md

 `1997 - 2010` __RMN__ CPFT

-* Worked as an RMN on nights
+* Worked as an RMN on nights.
 * I introduced the formal recording of sleep patterns for all patients.
 * I completed a 10-month secondment as Night-Coordinator (Matron).